maxhoesel-ansible/ansible-collection-smallstep/roles/step_ca/README.md

 ## Role Variables

+### Installation (step-ca)

+##### `step_ca_version`
+- Set the version of `step-ca` to install
+- Can be a version tag (e.g. `0.15.3`), `latest-compatible` or `latest`.
+- If set to `latest-compatible`, the most recent compatible release is installed, that is, the most recent minor release that matches the collection minor version.
+  - For example, if the collection version is `0.24.x`, then the most recent release from the `0.24` series will be installed.
+  - See the [versioning policy](https://github.com/maxhoesel-ansible/ansible-collection-smallstep/tree/main#versioning-policy) for more details.
+- If set to `latest`, the most recent version of `step-cli` is installed, regardless of compatibility with the collection
+    - This can be useful if you just want to install `step-ca`, but don't plan on using it with this collection (set `step_ca_init` to `false` in this case)
+    - Using minor versions of `step-cli`/`step-ca` that don't match the collection minor version is not supported!
+- Note that the role will query the GitHub API if this value is set to `latest-compatible` or `latest`.
+If you are getting rate limit errors, you can:
+    - set `step_ca_version` to a specific value
+    - set `step_ca_github_token` to a token with higher rate limits
+- Default: `latest-compatible`

+##### `step_ca_executable`
+- Where to put the `step-ca` executable that will be installed by this role
+- Must be an absolute path
+- Default: `/usr/bin/step-ca`

+##### `step_ca_user`
+- User under which the`step-ca`server will run
+- Default: `step-ca`

+##### `step_ca_path`
+- Directory under which to place`step-ca`configuration files
+- Default: `/etc/step-ca`

 ### Installation (step-cli)

-##### `step_cli_install`
-- Whether to install the `step-cli` utility
-- Set this to `false` if the utility is already installed via other means (in this case, the role will use `step_cli_executable`)
-- Default: `true`

 ##### `step_cli_version`
-- Set the version of step to install
+- Set the version of `step-cli` to install
-- Can be a version tag (e.g. `0.15.3`), or `latest` to always install the most recent version
+- Can be a version tag (e.g. `0.15.3`) or `latest-compatible`.
-- It is **highly** recommended that your cli version matches the collection version (e.g. if you are using the collection version 0.20.x you should be installing step-cli version 0.20.x as well)
+- If set to `latest-compatible`, the most recent compatible release is installed, that is, the most recent minor release that matches the collection minor version.
+  - For example, if the collection version is `0.24.x`, then the most recent release from the `0.24` series will be installed.
+  - See the [versioning policy](https://github.com/maxhoesel-ansible/ansible-collection-smallstep/tree/main#versioning-policy) for more details.
-- Note that the role will query the GitHub API if this value is set to `latest`.
-Try setting a specific version if you are running into rate limiting issues
+- Note that the role will query the GitHub API if this value is set to `latest-compatible`.
+If you are getting rate limit errors, you can:
+  - Set `step_cli_version` to a specific value
+  - Set `step_cli_github_token` to a token with higher rate limits
-- Default: `latest` (same as the upstream step-cli packages)
+- Default: `latest-compatible`

 ##### `step_cli_executable`
 - What to name and where to put the `step-cli` executable that will be installed by this role